Pan Seared Pork Chops

 - 1/2 cup flour

-- Next, mix together the paprika, garlic powder, onion powder, and thyme, and rub this seasoning mix all over both sides of the pork chops.
+- Next, mix together the paprika, garlic powder, onion powder, and thyme, and rub this seasoning mix all over both sides of the meat.

 - Dredge both sides of the pork chops in the flour, then give them a good shake to get rid of the excess.

-- Heat up a large skillet over medium high heat, then add enough oil to coat the bottom of the pan, usually about 2 tablespoons.
+- Heat up a large skillet over medium high heat, then add enough cooking fat to coat the bottom of the pan, usually about 2 tablespoons.

-- When the oil is hot and shimmering, pan-fry the pork chops in a single layer (you will probably need to do two batches), for about 3 minutes on each side, until golden brown.
+- When the fat is hot and shimmering, pan fry the chops in a single layer (you will probably need to do two batches), for about 2-3 minutes on each side, depending on thickness, until golden brown.
 You can check with an instant read thermometer that they are at least 145 degrees F inside.
 Serve while hot!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.